Miroslav Lajčák

-A key figure in the mediation of the post-conflict crises in the Western Balkans, Lajčák also served as Executive Assistant to the UN Secretary-General’s Special Envoy for the Balkans from 1999 to 2001.
+A key figure in the mediation of the post-conflict crises in the Western Balkans, Lajčák also served as Executive Assistant to the UN Secretary-General's Special Envoy for the Balkans from 1999 to 2001.
 He negotiated, organized and supervised the referendum on the independence of Montenegro in 2006 on behalf of the European Union.

 From 2007 to 2009, Lajčák served as High Representative of the International Community and European Union Special Representative in Bosnia and Herzegovina.
 During his tenure, Bosnia and Herzegovina signed the landmark Stabilization and Association Agreement with the European Union.

-Currently Lajčak is the EU Special Representative for the Belgrade-Pristina Dialogue and other Western Balkan regional issues, a position he assumed on 2 April 2020.
+Currently Lajčák is the EU Special Representative for the Belgrade-Pristina Dialogue and other Western Balkan regional issues, a position he assumed on 2 April 2020.

 Biography

 Education and private life

 Lajčák attended primary school in Stará Ľubovňa.
 In 1977 his family moved to Bratislava, where he enrolled in grammar school on Bilíková Street.
 He finished the final year of his secondary education at grammar school in Banská Štiavnica.
 Later he studied law at the Comenius University in Bratislava for a year before he obtained a master's degree in international relations from the Moscow State Institute of International Relations (MGIMO).
 As a student, he joined the Communist Party of Czechoslovakia.
 He also studied at the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen, Germany.

 He has received several state honours, including the Order of the Yugoslav Star, 1st Class in 2005, the Order of Honour of the Republic of Moldova in 2014, the Order of the Montenegrin Great Star in 2016, the Royal Order of the Polar Star awarded by Swedish King Carl XVI Gustaf in 2020 and the Order Star of Romania in the rank Grand Officer also in 2020.

 Lajčák has also received honorary doctorates by the following institutions: UNWE University of National and World Economy (Bulgaria), University of Mostar (Bosnia and Herzegovina), MGIMO Moscow State Institute of International Relations (Russia), National University of Political Studies and Public Administration (Romania) and University of Montenegro (Montenegro).

 Apart from his native Slovak, Lajčák is fluent in English, German, Russian, French and the South Slavic languages, including Bulgarian.

-He is married to Jarmila Lajčáková-Hargašová, a Slovak TV news presenter.
-He has two daughters.